This article contains subject matter, including a fictional story, that some may find upsetting. Discretion is advised.

 The Polaroid’s flash was momentarily blinding.

 It’s bad enough that we’re deaf, Clara thought.
-Now we’re going to be blind, too?
+Now we gotta be blind, too?

 The camera’s line-shaped mouth rolled out a square-shaped photograph, obscured by a brown blur which quickly abated.
 Dad laughed in glee.

-“I can see the caption when I put this into the vacation photo album!” he said, “Something like … ‘Got the Two Rascals Rounded Up!’
+“I can see the caption when this goes into the vacation photo album!” he said, “Something like … ‘Got the Two Rascals Rounded Up!’
 It’s perfect!”

 Dad handed the photo to Clara, “Put it with all the other photos so we don’t lose it, okay?”
 Clara gave him the sign for “okay” in response.

 “So we’re almost at Port St. Joe,” Dad said.
 “I’ll go to the first gas station I find.
-Do you kids want anything when we get there?”
+Do you kids want anything when we get there?
+Bathroom, maybe?”

 Clara and Mitch shook their heads, “We’re good.”